-Alternative B has the lowest forest and core forest impacts.
+Alternative R has the lowest forest and core forest impacts.
+This is expected as it occurs on an existing alignment that has already impacted these resources.
+Alternative B has the lowest forest and core forest impacts of the new terrain alternatives.
 Alternative C is the next lowest.
 Section 3 of these alternatives occur in a landscape where most forest land has already been converted to other uses.
-The primary difference in the amount of impact between Alternative B and C is attributed to Section 2, which traverses very different landscapes.
+The primary difference in the amount of impact between Alternative B and C is attributed to Section 2, which traverses different landscapes.
 Alternative B Section 2 is an area that is mostly agricultural, while Alternative C crosses more floodplain forest and forest uplands.
 Northwestern Family alternatives have few impacts on core forests.

-Preferred Alternative P has total forest impacts that are the median of all the alternative impact values.
-Its Section 2 impacts are identical to those of Alternative C and M. Alternative P has total impacts 200 -

-350 acres higher than Alternative C, but 1250 - 1500 acres less than Alternative M. Alternative P variations impact one large area of core forest just south of I-69 near Crane / First Creek.
+Preferred Alternative P and RPA P have total forest impacts that are the median of all the alternative impact values.
+Its Section 2 impacts are identical to those of Alternative C and M. Alternative P and RPA P have total impacts 200 to 350 acres higher than Alternative C, but 1250 to 1500 acres less than Alternative M. Alternative P and RPA P variations impact one large area of core forest just south of I-69 near Crane and First Creek.

 The Northeastern Family, Alternatives M and O, are 50 percent forested in Section 3 which is twice the percentage of other alternatives.
 Forest impacts for Alternative M and Alternative O are three to eight times higher than other alternatives.
-These alternatives occur in the Crawford Upland and Escarpment, where steep topography and shallow soils has reduced conversion for development and farming.
+These alternatives occur in the Crawford Upland and Escarpment, where steep topography and shallow soils have reduced conversion for development and farming.
 Alternatives M and O are 82 miles long in Sections 2 and 3.
 They are the longest in the study area by more than 30 miles, with the next longest being Alternative P at 55 miles.
-Alternatives M and O impact many large blocks of core forest, which accounts for 22 - 29 percent of the total forest loss in the alternative.
+Alternatives M and O impact many large blocks of core forest, which accounts for 22 to 29 percent of the total forest loss in the alternative.